bytedance/music_source_separation/README.md

 # Music Source Separation

 Music source separation is a task to separate audio recordings into individual sources.
 This repository is an PyTorch implmementation of music source separation.
 Users can separate their favorite songs into different sources by installing this repository.
-In addition, users can train their own music source separation systems using this repository.
-This repository also includes speech enhancement, instruments separation, etc.
+Users can also train their own source separation systems.
+This repository can also be used for training speech enhancement, instruments separation, and any separation systems.

 ## Demos